neilobremski/doofus/README.md

 - move [x] [y]: move mouse cursor to coordinates expressed in the 0.0 to 1.0 range (translated to fixed screen coordinates)
 - press [key(s)]: simulate pressing special keys, like CTRL+C, etc.
 - remove: remove the Docker container
-- screenfilm [filename] [secs]: Create a precisely-timed MP4 from the last N seconds of screen activity (default 60s).
-Output files are saved to the host-accessible recordings/exports/ directory.
+- screenfilm [filename] [secs]: Create a precisely-timed MP4 from the last N seconds of screen activity (default 60s) and save as [filename].
 - screenshot [filename]: Take a screenshot within the container and save it as [filename] which defaults to screenshot.png.
 - start: Build and run the Docker image as a container named "doofus".
 If it's already running then this will be a no-op.
 - stop: Stop the Docker container if it's running